yashchoudhary77/Django_RestAPI/Django_RestAPI/README.md

-# Django Rest Framework (DRF) Course
+# Django Rest Framework
-Welcome to this full Django Rest Framework (DRF)course.
+Welcome to this full Django Rest Framework.
-This course is perfect if you are looking to learn DRF and build your own API application.
 ***
 ***